Lake Minnewanka Hikes: 6 Trails We Love

 The first 3 km is a reasonably steady uphill, but there are some interesting stops along the way.
 The first is an abandoned 2-room coal mine building, which is fun to peek in and explore.
 Also watch for a short spur trail near the building which leads to an actual coal seam, which helps bring the whole coal mining story together.

-C Level Building from Bankhead coal mining town in Banff National Park
+C Level Building from Bankhead coal mining town in Banff National Park.

 In short order, you’ll pass several fenced off coal mine shafts.
 Carefully approach the fences to take a look at these deep shafts, but go no further as these shafts are very dangerous.

-Mine shafts on hike to c level cirque Banff
+Mine shafts on hike to c level cirque Banff.

-After 4 km, you’ll emerge from the forest and the majesty of Cascade Mountain in revealed in front of you.
+After 4 km, you’ll emerge from the forest and the majesty of Cascade Mountain is revealed in front of you.
 No matter how many times I hike C Level Cirque, I’m always in awe of this view of Cascade Mountain.

 You’ll be standing at the bottom of an amphitheatre, with a 1,000 m tall rock cliff looming straight overhead towards the summit.
 It’s a humbling and truly amazing sight in Banff National Park!

-Stunning view of C-Level Cirque in Banff
+Stunning view of C-Level Cirque in Banff National Park.

-You’ll walk along (and sometimes through) the entire length of the boulder field before reentering the forest.
+If you choose to continue, you’ll walk along (and sometimes through) the entire length of the boulder field before reentering the forest.
 The C Level Cirque trail becomes very steep at this point, but you can use the many tree roots to help gain traction.

 As you leave the trees behind, you’ve reached the end of the hiking trail.
-From here, you see all three lakes in the Lake Minnewanka Loop – Johnson Lake, Two Jack Lake and, of course, Lake Minnewanka.
+From here, you see all three lakes in the Lake Minnewanka Loop: Johnson Lake, Two Jack Lake and, of course, Lake Minnewanka.
 This is a breathtaking vista of one of the most beautiful regions within Banff National Park.

-the view of Lake Minnewanka from the top of the C Level Cirque Trail (photo by Jean-Luke Noël)
+the view of Lake Minnewanka from the top of the C Level Cirque Trail (photo by Jean-Luke Noël).

 C Level Cirque Trail – Quick Details